maiertech/website/src/routes/posts/how-to-wire-up-fathom-analytics-in-a-sveltekit-app/index.md

 and _goals_.
 Tracking pageviews helps you understand how visitors navigate through your website, how long they spend on each page and which pages are more popular than others.
-Tracking goals helps you track specific actions that you would like your visitors do, e.g. subscribe to your newsletter or click through to your Twitter profile.
+Tracking goals helps you track specific actions that you would like your visitors to do, e.g. subscribe to your newsletter or click through to your Twitter profile.
 Actions typically involve clicking a link or a button.
 When such a click happens, a visitor has done what you wanted them to do and you can track that you have accomplished your goal for this visitor.

 Like with any other analytics tool, Fathom requires a [custom tracking script](https://usefathom.com/docs/script/script) to be